Uranium dioxide

 Uranium dioxide or uranium(IV) oxide (UO2), also known as urania or uranous oxide, is an oxide of uranium, and is a black, radioactive, crystalline powder that naturally occurs in the mineral uraninite.
 It is used in nuclear fuel rods in nuclear reactors.
 A mixture of uranium and plutonium dioxides is used as MOX fuel.
-Prior to 1960, it was used as yellow and black color in ceramic glazes and glass.
+It has been used as an orange, yellow, green, and black color in ceramic glazes and glass.

 Production

 Uranium dioxide is produced by reducing uranium trioxide with hydrogen.
+This reaction often creates triuranium octoxide as an intermediate.